jeffclough/profile/README.md

 ### Shell functions:

+- `anagram TEXT` Output all anagrams of the given word.
 - `tabtitle TEXT` Set the title of the current session tab.
 (Requires iTerm2 integration)
 - `windowtitle TEXT` Set the title of the current terminal window.
 (Requires iTerm2 integration)
 - `precmd` Manages the shell prompt, and if iTerm2 integration is enabled, set the terminal tab text and window title.